aws-samples/aws-unit-testing/README.md

 `pytest`

-Run only one test
+Run only one test file

 `cd test`

-`pytest [filename]`
+`pytest path/to/file`

+Useful flags

+`-s` writes all standard output to console.
+By default, standard output is only written for test cases that fail.

+`-k "test_function_name"` only runs the test case named test_function_name.

 ## Region

-By default, the region needs to be us-east-1.
-The environment variables are already mocked for this in the test file.
+By default, the AWS region needs to be us-east-1.
+The environment variables are already mocked for this in the test files.

 ## Logging